-Right around the world sexual violence and harassment are a common occurrence affecting one-third of all women regardless of age, education, or economic status.
-This project aims to reduce the incidence of sexual violence against girls and young women in Japan through innovative school and university-based educational consent workshops aimed at changing attitudes, & trauma education support groups to help survivors thrive.
-Will you help TELL in our fight to create #BalanceforBetter in Japan?
+Sexual violence and harassment toward women is far too frequent, affecting one-third of all women regardless of age, education, or economic status.
+This project aims to reduce the incidence of sexual violence against girls and young women in Japan through innovative school and university-based educational consent workshops.
+Striving to change attitudes through trauma education support groups to help survivors thrive.
+Please join TELL in our fight to create #BalanceforBetter in Japan.

 The World Health Organization (WHO) defines dating violence as an early form of partner violence, occurring primarily in adolescence and early adulthood that results in the second leading cause of death girls aged 10 -19 globally.
 In Japan, which was ranked 110 out of 144 countries in gender equality, government statistics report that one in four girls under the age of 18 have been the victim of violence by an intimate partner.